-The Fulbright Commission and the University of Missouri scholarship are offering a scholarship for a mid-career professional (Belgian or Luxembourgish citizen) in journalism with at least 5 years of experience in journalism.
+The Fulbright Commission and the University of Missouri scholarship are offering a scholarship for a mid-career professional (Belgian or Luxembourgish citizen) in journalism with at least five years of experience in journalism.

 - 3-5 page single-spaced project statement

-- Transcripts and diploma from your most recent degree
+- Transcripts and diplomas from most recent degree

-Please note: We do not require any supplemental forms, the letter of the home institution, the signature form or official test results (TOEFL,…).
-(You may include test results in the appropriate application fields if you so desire.
+Please note that we do NOT require supplemental forms, the letter of the home institution, the signature form or official test results (e.g., TOEFL).
+You may include test results in the appropriate application fields if you so desire.
 In addition, the application is to be completed entirely online; NO papers should be mailed to our office.
 For the Fulbright-University of Missouri Journalism Scholarship only, applicants need ONLY apply to the Fulbright Program, and not to the University of Missouri.